MPES project management in the healthcare environment

 - Method validation

-- Practical work: Quantification of emerging trace contaminants in water: sample preparation (concentration and sample purification on solid support (SPE)), analysis by gas chromatography coupled with mass spectrometry (GC-MS/MS)) and data reprocessing.
+- TP: Quantification of trace amounts of emerging contaminants in water: sample preparation (concentration and purification of the sample on a solid support (SPE)), analysis by gas chromatography coupled with mass spectrometry (GC-MS/MS), and data processing.

 Presentation of bioassays applied to environmental monitoring (in vitro studies, biomarkers of exposure and effects)

-Practical work: Analysis of the biological activity of an environmental sample: determination of estrogenic activity using bioassays, identification of estradiol equivalents.
+Practical work: Analysis of the biological activity of an environmental sample: measurement of estrogenic activity using bioassays, identification of estradiol equivalents.

 - Nomenclature and classification of bacteria and the main groups of eukaryotic protists